swarup-gaikwad/contact-book-hapi/README.md

 Install, configure and run mongodb https://docs.mongodb.com/v3.2/tutorial/install-mongodb-on-windows/

-and then start this server is:
+and then start this server:

 ```
 npm start